miles-no/nocms-validation/README.md

 | 'confirm'         | Matches booleans, used for confirmation checkboxes                |
 | 'internalUri'     | Matches a URI to a resource on the same domain. `/test`           |
 | 'regex'           | A string with a custom regex to match the value                   |

+## Commit message format and publishing

+This repository is published using `semantic-release`, with the default [AngularJS Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).